-Satay is the real Thai street food, it’s simply cooked meat on a stick.
+Satay is the real Thai street food, it’s simply cooked meat on a stick (most times chicken or pork).
 Easy to eat anywhere and delicious!
 But there’s more to it than just juicy tender kebabs!
 Let’s find out!

 You can find all types of meats and seafood on sticks in street carts all over Thailand, but that doesn’t mean it’s satay.
 Satay gets its name from the sweet and spicy peanut sauce that is used for dipping.